faisal212/micro-app-docs/README.no-code.md

 ## Executive Summary

-This system allows **AI to create micro-apps on the Decommerce platform**.
-Unlike Shopify where human developers build apps, here **AI generates apps on the fly** based on admin requests via a chatbox interface.
+This system lets **tenant admins create micro-apps on the Decommerce platform** by describing what they want in plain English.
+Instead of building a bespoke integration for every workflow, we standardize on a small set of **approved building blocks** (connectors, actions, triggers) and let the AI assemble those blocks into an app configuration.

+Why this matters for Decommerce: we already have strong primitives (users, rooms, posts, missions, rewards, Shopify, notifications).
+Micro-apps are the layer that turns those primitives into “one-click operations” and recurring automation without waiting on a new backend deployment for every idea.

 **The system has three parts:**